gl-inet/docs3.x/docs/tutorials/tor.md

 ### Reset

 1. When you press down the reset button, the middle LED will start to flash once per second.
 Release your finger if the LED just flashed once (1 seconds), the Tor will try to change a new Exit node.
 2. If you keep the button pressed for 3 seconds, it will flash quicker, twice per second.
-Now release your finger your network will reset, including disable repeater, set lanip back to 192.168.8.1 and enable dhcp. **Use this function if your repeater cannot connect which causes your Wi-Fi down**
+Now release your finger your network will reset, including disable repeater, set LAN IP back to 192.168.8.1 and enable DHCP. **Use this function if your repeater cannot connect which causes your Wi-Fi down**
 3. When you keep holding the reset button for 8 seconds, the middle LED will start to flash even quicker, 4 times per seconds.
 Release your finger now, your firmware will revert to factory status and reboot.

 ### Switch